 Small Ski Resorts in Northeastern Switzerland

 - Ebenalp-Horn, Appenzell – The popular summer destination of Ebenalp also has a small ski area during winter.
-From Wasserauen, you can go with the cable car up to Ebenalp.
+From Wasserauen, you can go by cable car up to Ebenalp.
 There are 3 ski lifts there as well as a practice area.
 They have around 10 kilometers of ski slopes as well as fantastic views of the Alpstein mountains.

 - Amden, St. Gallen – Offering fantastic views over Lake Walen, this small ski area is cheap and small.
 They have 5 lifts (2 chair lifts, 3 drag lifts) that take skiers to the mountain with 20 kilometers of ski slopes.

 - Atzmännig, St. Gallen – Another small ski area near Zurich, Atzmännig is in the region of Eschenbach.
 With only 8 kilometers of ski slopes, it really is a small one with 4 drag lifts and one chair lift.
-At the top station, they have a restaurant with terrace.
+At the top station, they have a restaurant with a terrace.

 Small Ski Resorts in Zurich and Central Switzerland

 - Bäretswil, Zurich – The small ski lift in Zürich Oberland.
 Bäretswil has 3 drag lifts and a pony lift.
 It is incredibly small with only 1 kilometer of ski slopes from 725 to 835 meters above sea level.
-Other ski areas in Zurich Oberland are Ghöch (1 kilometer), Fischenthal (4 kilometers), Oberwangen (800 meters), Sternenberg (300 meters) and Oberholz-Farner.
+Other ski areas in Zurich Oberland are Ghöch (1 kilometer), Fischenthal (4 kilometers), Oberwangen (800 meters), Sternenberg (300 meters), and Oberholz-Farner.

 - Marchbach, Lucerne – The ski area near Entlebuch has 10 kilometers of ski slopes and fantastic views of the Bernese Alps.
 You can reach the mountain station of Marbachegg through a 6-person gondola.
 They also have 2 drag lifts.